AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 Data fixtures are reusable components that set up test data in your database before running integration tests.
 They help you create a consistent, predictable test environment by populating the database with entities like products, customers, orders, categories, and more.

-Think of data fixtures as the "arrange" phase of your test - they prepare the data your test needs to verify specific functionality.
+Think of data fixtures as the "arrange" phase of your test--they prepare the data your test needs to verify specific functionality.

 ## Modern vs Legacy approaches